uncefact/tests-untp/packages/vc-test-suite/README.md

 yarn install
 ```

+## Setup

+There are two parts of the test suite: `Render Template 2024` and `QR Link Encryption`.
+To add your implementation to this test suite You will need to add 2 endpoints to your implementation manifest in `config.ts`:
+- A Render Template 2024 endpoint in the `RenderTemplate2024` property.
+- A QR Link Encrypted endpoint in the `QrLinkEncrypted` property.

 ## Usage

 Create a folder named reports in the root directory of the test suite project (`vc-test-suite`):